 - Shampoo and dry hair without using sprays, gels or oils.
-No braids or intricate hair designes as they will need to be removed prior to the test.
+No braids or intricate hair designs as they will need to be removed prior to the test.

-- Wear a short sleeved shir or button up shirt and loose pants that an be pulled up past your knee.
+- Wear a shortsleeved shirt or button up shirt and loose pants that can be pulled up past your knee.

 - Continue taking medications as prescribed by your physician.

 - Bring a list of your medications you are taking.